A Brief History of the Spanish Language: From Origin to Romance

 The journey of the language “across the pond” is thanks in large part to an Italian (or, maybe, Portuguese) explorer whose name you might recognize: Christopher Columbus.

-He wasn’t the only explorer who visited the inhabitants of America: Spain’s Ponce de León also made some trips starting in 1513 to Florida and expanded across present-day United States.
+But he wasn’t the only explorer who visited the inhabitants of America: Spain’s Juan Ponce de León also made some trips starting in 1513 to Florida and expanded across present-day United States.

 All this exploration by the Spanish led to the establishment of several Spanish-speaking colonies along the way.